 (v) The main defect of the MMT policy of money creation/deficit spending is that it produces a distribution that is generally regarded as socially unacceptable.#3

-So, MMT is scientific junk and political fraud.#4 That’s what is wrong with MMT!
+So, MMT is proto-scientific garbage and political fraud.#4 That’s what is wrong with MMT!

 Richard Murphy and the rest of the MMT crowd (Kelton, Mitchell, Mosler, Tcherneva, Wray, Fullwiler, Forstater, Kaboub, Pettifor, Keen, Tymoigne, Willingham, Grumbine, Ehnts, Hickey, Pino, and so on ) are snake-oil sellers.#5